HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 * The engine can determine with 100% accuracy whether a file is authorized by a given policy or not as long as the file was scanned based on one of the supported levels mentioned above.

-* The `SpecificFileNameLevel` is established with 99.99% accuracy.
-The only exception is when a file is damaged in a manner that impairs the detection of its additional attributes. *However, this is a rare occurrence, as I have not encountered any such file in over 1 million tests*.

 <br>

 ## Some Use Cases